Mastering Music: the dCS Rossini APEX DAC Network Streamer & Clock Review

 dCS Rossini APEX DAC/Network Streamer Key Features

-• Latest generation dCS Digital Processing Platform brings state-of-the-art signal processing and flexibility
+• The latest generation dCS Digital Processing Platform brings state-of-the-art signal processing and flexibility

 • Roon Ready, AirPlay, Spotify Connect and UPnP compatible